SweeprFi/sweepr-analytics-dashboard/README.md

 - GET /sweeprcirculating
 > Fetches the total amomunt of SWEEPR that is currently circulating.
 > Returns a numerical value represented by the formula: `totalAmount - lockedAmount` at the vesting approver list.

+- GET /deal/:address
+> Fetches the deal data from the provided address. (this must be in Arbitrum)
+> Returns four values for every NFT minted: ClaimedAmount, StakedAmount, Owner (staker), TBA associated to the NFT